-red_admiral 9 months ago
+red_admiral a year ago

 It works fine, but I don't want to be turning that lever by hand forever - have they made sure that it halts at some point?